 For instance; a Friend can be someone who drops by to visit or covers a shift so that a co-worker can take his or her dad to the doctor.

 A Friend can be a student who shovels the snow for an older couple.

 And a Friend can be someone who encourages a caregiver to take a break.

-We recognize that “3 out of 4 Canadians know someone with dementia,” says Caroline Tapp-McDougall, founder of Canada Cares.
+“Three out of four Canadians know someone with dementia,” says Caroline Tapp-McDougall, founder of Canada Cares.
 “By throwing our support behind the campaign we are recognizing that a substantial portion of the 444 million unpaid hours of care provided by family caregivers each year is for those living with dementia.
 It’s a huge concern and we need all the Friends we can get.”

-Dementia Friends has an ambitious target of 1,000,000 Friends.
-We are asking workplaces and retailers to sign up to become Dementia Friends to show that they are caring employers and their customer service programs are inclusive.
+Dementia Friends asks workplaces and retailers to sign up to become Dementia Friends to show that they are caring employers and their customer service programs are inclusive.